International Phonetic Alphabet

 The International Phonetic Alphabet (IPA) is an alphabetic system of phonetic notation based primarily on the Latin script.
-It was devised by the International Phonetic Association in the late 19th century as a standard written representation for the sounds of speech.
+It was devised by the International Phonetic Association, starting in the late 19th century, as a standard written representation for the sounds of speech.
 The IPA is used by linguists, lexicographers, foreign language students and teachers, speech–language pathologists, singers, actors, constructed language creators, and translators.

 The IPA is designed to represent those qualities of speech that are part of lexical (and, to a limited extent, prosodic) sounds in spoken (oral) language: phones, intonation and the separation of syllables.
 To represent additional qualities of speech – such as tooth gnashing, lisping, and sounds made with a cleft palate – an extended set of symbols may be used.

 Segments are transcribed by one or more IPA symbols of two basic types: letters and diacritics.
 For example, the sound of the English letter t may be transcribed in IPA with a single letter: /[t]/, or with a letter plus diacritics: /[t̺ʰ]/, depending on how precise one wishes to be.
 Similarly, the French letter t may be transcribed as either /[t]/ or /[t̻]/: /[t̺ʰ]/ and /[t̻]/ are two different, though similar, sounds.
 Slashes are used to signal phonemic transcription; therefore, //t// is more abstract than either /[t̺ʰ]/ or /[t̻]/ and might refer to either, depending on the context and language.
 (Note: The inverted bridge minus under the t̺ʰ specifies it as apical (pronounced with the tip of the tongue), and the superscript h shows that it is aspirated (breathy); the rectangle under t̻ specifies that it is laminal (pronounced with the blade of the tongue).
 These details cause the English //t// to sound different from the French //t//.)

 Occasionally, letters or diacritics are added, removed, or modified by the International Phonetic Association.
-As of the most recent change in 2005, there are 107 segmental letters, an indefinitely large number of suprasegmental letters, 44 diacritics (not counting composites), and four extra-lexical prosodic marks in the IPA.
-These are illustrated in the current IPA chart, posted below in this article and on the International Phonetic Association's website.
+Since the most recent addition in 2005, the IPA alphabet consists of 107 segmental letters, (Note: excluding "implied" letters and the official extensions of extIPA) and is augmented with tone letters, diacritics, transcription-delimiters and the like.
+Most basic IPA symbols, along with a sample of compound symbols, are illustrated on a summary chart.